freesoftwarefactory/aws-launchpad/README.md

 ## How do i run my lambda function locally ?

+You have two ways: Direct Execution, or via Local Http Server

+Direct Execution:

 A file named 'event' is used as a input for your lambda function, on this file you put a JSON file structure or anything you pretend to pass to your lambda function from the 'Integration Request' (see aws web client)